digidemlab/meta-consul/aws-credentialing.md

 ``` bash
 $ terraform apply --var-file=../../consulfar.tfvars
 ```
+You will see the basic network being created

-then destroy the file
+If you need to destroy the network, just run:
 ``` bash
 $ terraform destroy --var-file=../../consulvars.tfvars
 ```

-You will see the basic network being created